 The upside is you can build a great games collection by buying PS4 games digitally and making use of free upgrades.
 I found myself indulging in replaying some of my favourite games or discovering new PS4 releases now running smoother, faster and offering 4K textures and 60fps.
 The likes of Days Gone, Ghost Of Tsushima and Marvel's Spider-Man have never looked or played better.

 There are some notable games released that make good use of the PS5's capabilities, including Returnal, Deathloop and Demon's Souls.
 Some older classics were re-released with PS5 upgrades and impress, I'd recommend everyone plays Hitman 3, Devil May Cry 5 and Control.
-You can discover more in my guide, 'the best PS5 games'.
+You can discover more in my guide, 'the best PS5 games' and my feature 'the most anticipated games of 2023'.
+Some of PS5's best games are also nominated in this year's BAFTA Games Awards 2023.

 Horizon Forbidden West